-Music for Everyone (est. 1983) is committed to making a difference to people’s lives through the creativity and enjoyment of music.
+Music for Everyone (registered charity no. 1153412 – est. 1983) is committed to making a difference to people’s lives through the creativity and enjoyment of music.

 We support people to discover and develop their musical interest, abilities and aspirations at all levels.
 Music for Everyone is an open, welcoming and collaborative organisation.
 We build a sense of community and belonging through the high quality musical experiences we provide for participants, audiences and our staff.
 We aspire to enhance the inclusivity of our programme by building partnerships with likeminded organisations, so we can reach more people through our work.